-The label must be firmly attached to the cylinder in accordance with clause 10.1 of this specification.
+The label must be supplied with the cylinder either as a separate label or printed in the technical information in accordance with clause 10.1 of this specification.
+Attaching the label to the cylinder is optional.
 This label is additional to any label required for compliance with the reference standards in Table 1